 This is one of the examples.

-Treatment of scoliosis is always a difficult task, requiring high qualification of doctors, active participation of parents and the child.
+Scoliosis treatment is always a difficult task, requiring high qualification of doctors, active participation of parents and the child.
 If the spine is curved less than 10 degrees (1-2 degree of scoliosis), the treatment is to strengthen the muscles and develop good habits for the child.
 The complex treatment program includes Detensor therapy, therapeutic gymnastics, physiotherapy and massage.
 Treatment is selected individually, depending on the age of the patient, his condition and how pronounced changes in the spine.

 If the curvature is more than 10 degrees, the spine should be fixed using a corset.
 In this case, all activities to strengthen the muscles are also carried out.
+Please, consider Detensor therapy as an first option to cure scoliosis and keep less comfortable for your kids treatment options as a last resort.

 While the child is growing, strengthening the muscles in combination with the correct distribution of the load on the spine allows you to straighten or sufficiently reduce the curvature.
 A child needs to create certain conditions: a comfortable place for classes, a hard bed or an orthopedic mattress.
 The portfolio should be replaced with a knapsack.
 Therapeutic exercise is effective only when the child is engaged regularly.
 You need to teach him to perform daily exercises and constantly monitor his posture.